How to Burn Incense Without a Holder

 6. Polymer Clay

-Using a clay incense burner is a great way to have a custom incense burner if you don’t own one already.
+Using clay is a great way to have a custom incense burner if you don’t own one already.
 You can always purchase a clay burner created by an artist but you can also make your own.
 These can be modified based on your type of incense and whether you want to burn a stick vertically or horizontally.

 Frequently Asked Questions